 At mid-term, a grade is assigned to students who currently have a grade of F in any class.
-This grade may be accessed for a limited time via my.jsu.
-Students must have their personal identification number (PIN) to access grades.
+This grade may be accessed for a limited time via MyJSU.
 Mid-term grades are reported for Fall and Spring Semesters only.
 Final grades may be accessed the same as mid-term grades.